 The fund is actively managed.
 The fund manager has complete freedom in choosing which investments to buy, hold and sell in the fund.

 The fund’s holdings may deviate significantly from the benchmark’s constituents.

 For unhedged and hedged share classes, the benchmark is shown in the share class currency.

 Risks associated with the fund

-Changes in currency exchange rates will affect the value of your investment.
+The fund can be exposed to different currencies.
+Movements in currency exchange rates may adversely affect the value of your investment.